"all things are possible once enough human beings

 We are currently engaging with a broad base of local volunteers and forming interest & action groups, which will each be looking at the challenges faced on key issues such as energy, food, building, education, transport, waste & recycling, and health & well-being.

-This includes campaigns we have running to promote community gardening, sustainable energy and education.
+This includes campaigns we have running to promote reduced plastic use and community gardening.

-PACT is a member of the Transition Network.
+PACT is an initiative listed by the Transition Network.

 - Chair: John Bodger